 Confidently create an annual budget

-Board members can take proactive steps before a financial audit or review by using our Audit Checklist to see if they’ve missed any key items that will be assessed during an audit.
+Board members can take proactive steps before a financial audit or review by using our Audit Checklist.
+With this document, they can see if they’ve missed any key items that will be assessed during an audit.

 If none of your board members are familiar with creating budgets for condos or HOAs, these resources may prove to be very helpful in managing this crucial task.